-Baker Hughes Company [BKR] – A worthy Stock for long-term investors
+Baker Hughes Company [BKR] – A worthy stock for long-term investors

-The share price of Baker Hughes Company [NYSE: BKR] inclined by $9.80, presently trading at $10.36.
-The company’s shares saw 13.60% gains compared to the lowest price in the period of the last 52 weeks, set at 9.12 recorded on 04/02/20.
-The last few days have been benevolent to the share price as BKR fall by -16.45% during the last week, even though the stock is still up by 12.18 compared to -2.04 of all time high it touched on 03/27/20.
-However, the stock had a poor performance during the past 3 months, roughly losing -40.05%, while additionally dropping -60.86% during the last 12 months.
-Baker Hughes Company is said to have a 12-month price target set at $22.70.
-That means that the stock has a strong potential to acquire 12.34% increase from the current trading price.
+The share price of Baker Hughes Company [NYSE: BKR] inclined by $10.40, presently trading at $11.75.
+The company’s shares saw 28.84% gains compared to the lowest price in the period of the last 52 weeks, set at 9.12 recorded on 04/06/20.
+The last few days have been benevolent to the share price as BKR jumped by 7.21% during the last week, even though the stock is still up by 11.85 compared to +0.79 of all time high it touched on 04/06/20.
+However, the stock had a poor performance during the past 3 months, roughly losing -26.93%, while additionally dropping -56.12% during the last 12 months.
+Baker Hughes Company is said to have a 12-month price target set at $20.50.
+That means that the stock has a strong potential to acquire 8.75% increase from the current trading price.

 Baker Hughes Company [NYSE:BKR]: Analyst Rating and Earnings